Updated on October 30th, 2024 by Felix Martinez

 Source: Investor Presentation

-Since the spin-off from Abbott, AbbVie has produced excellent growth, due in large part to Humira, a multi-purpose drug.
+Since the spin-off from Abbott, AbbVie has produced excellent growth, largely due to Humira, a multi-purpose drug.
 The challenge for AbbVie is that Humira is now facing biosimilar competition after it has lost patent exclusivity.

 Even so, AbbVie remains a giant in the healthcare sector, with a large and diversified product portfolio.